IanGross/CSCI-2961-01/Lab-08.md

-Shortest path between chaos and order is:
+Shortest path between chaos and order is

 chaos
 chats